 GI ENDOSCOPYEach fellow receives instruction and experience in the techniques of liver biopsy, sigmoidoscopy, esophagogastro/duodenoscopy (control of bleeding, banding, dilation, percutaneous endoscopic gastrostomy) and colonoscopy (polypectomy and control of bleeding).
 In the first year, fellows primarily provide endoscopy for the inpatients they evaluate in consultation.
 Beyond the first year, fellows will havean aggregate of 1.5 months per year of endoscopy running longitudinally during their mentored research time.
 During this session, the fellow can expect to perform upper and lower endoscopies on their ambulatory outpatients, selected inpatients, as well as patient directly referred to them for outpatient endoscopies.

 GI SPECIALTY ELECTIVESIn the second year of fellowship, fellows will complete two months of elective blocks in specialty areas in gastroenterology.
-These include electives in GI oncology, high risk cancer genetics clinic, inflammatory bowel disease clinic, cholestatic liver disease clinic, motility, obesity medicine, GI oncology, GI radiology, GI pathology, video capsule endoscopy and nutrition.
+These include electives in GI oncology, high risk cancer genetics clinic, inflammatory bowel disease clinic, cholestatic liver disease clinic, motility, obesity medicine, inpatient interventional elective, GI oncology, GI radiology, GI pathology, video capsule endoscopy and nutrition.
 In the third year of fellowships, each fellow will complete a one-month elective block which is specially designed to meet their clinical interests.

 LONGITUDINAL DIDACTIC ACTIVITIESFormal attending and teaching rounds take place twice daily.
 In addition, a series of didactic lectures are offered throughout the week.
 A partial listing of conferences includes: